jdcook/fresh_cooked_tweens/readme.md

 {
     Tween = FCTween::Play(
         Target1->GetActorLocation(), Target2->GetActorLocation(), [&](FVector t) { SetActorLocation(t); }, 10.0f);
-    // the set functions return the base tween class, just be aware you'll have to static_cast it
+    // the set functions return the base tween class, be aware you'll have to static_cast it
     // if you include it in the same line Tween->SetLoops(-1);
 }